HevaWu/HevaWu.github.io/_posts/2020-07-02-Duet-Activity-Scheduler-Daemon.md

 title: Duet Activity Scheduler Daemon
 date: 2020-07-02 22:37:00
 comment_id: 87
-categories: [Mac, iPhone, Activity Monitor]
+categories: [MacOS, iOS]
-tags: [Background Process]
+tags: [Background Process, Activity Monitor]
 ---

 Recently when we tried to add our own remote notification, we notice that there is a thread called `dasd` which cancel our background push notification.
 So what it is?